praveenpuglia/praveenpuglia.github.io/_posts/2015-09-16-find-all-unique-colors-in-projects.md

 - <kbd>Ctrl</kbd> + <kbd>Enter</kbd> or click **Find All**.
 - Copy and paste the selected occurrences in a new tab.

-{{GIF EXPLAINING HOW TO FIND IN FIND RESULTS}}
+<iframe style="width:100%; height:350px" src="https://www.youtube.com/embed/9ZpdpmWjZck" frameborder="0" allowfullscreen></iframe>

-Another problem we have is that we might have copied duplicate colors.
+Another problem we have is that we have copied duplicate colors.
 Sublime doesn't find unique colors.
 You can use JavaScript's `Set` to get that done.
 The aim is to get an array of copied colors and create a new set out of it.

 {{GIF EXPLAINING HOW TO MAKE AN ARRAY}}